Dessia-tech/volmdlr/doc/source/index.rst

 .. image:: images/casing_contours.png

 These contours are extruded to form the side shell.
-A bottom is formed from an extrusion
+A bottom is formed from an extrusion.

 Screw holes are placed at equal curvilign distance of the belt.